TuckerStEtsoN051/FEKszIaY/6flH/BtcR/cloud-monitoring_73DfOD_1747978364.md.md

 ## Enforcement Responsibilities

-acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+acceptable behavior and will take appropriate and fair corrective action in or harmful.

 Community leaders have the right and responsibility to remove, edit, or reject